denys-babak/data-studio-dashboard/README.md

 ## Project Overview

-A Business Intelligence solution built with **Google BigQuery** and **Looker Studio** that enables executives and operational teams to explore retail sales performance through interactive dashboards.
+A Business Intelligence solution built with **Google BigQuery** and **Data Studio** that enables executives and operational teams to explore retail sales performance through interactive dashboards.

 ## Live Dashboards